 44.)
 Know thyself.

 45.)
-Justice means minding one’s own business and not meddling with other men’s concern.
+Justice means minding one’s own business and not meddling with other men’s concerns.

 46.)
-Only the dead have seen the end of war.
+Only the dead have seen the end of the war.

 47.)
 Poetry is nearer to vital truth than history.

 48.)
 Books give a soul to the universe, wings to the mind, flight to the imagination, and life to everything.

 49.)
 Love is the pursuit of the whole.

 50.)
 There is no such thing as a lover’s oath.

 51.)
 As wolves love lambs so lovers love their love.

 52.)
 For neither birth, nor wealth, nor honors, can awaken in the minds of men the principles which should guide those who from their youth aspire to an honorable and excellent life, as love awakens them.

 53.)
 To love rightly is to love what is orderly and beautiful in an educated and disciplined way.